 |Date of clinic||Retina Specialist||Anterior Segment Specialist|

-If you wish to volunteer, please contact Ms. Noemi Grabiel, OCEP Coordinator, at email@example.com.
+If you wish to volunteer, please send an email to firstname.lastname@example.org.
+You may also contact Ms. Noemi Grabiel, OCEP Coordinator, at email@example.com.

 The OC population has been estimated to be growing at 10% yearly.
 A significant part of this population growth is in the elderly.
 Advancing age increases the potential for developing eye diseases, with approximately 1 in 3 elderly people likely to develop some form of vision-reducing eye disease such as macular degeneration or diabetic retinopathy by the age 65.
 Most of these ocular diseases, especially in their early stages, are asymptomatic.
 A significant number of these people get to know of their visual impairment late in the disease process.
 By that time, unfortunately, treatment is mainly to prevent further vision loss.